limegimlet/covid_dataviz/index.md

 The map below shows how much `rea%` varies by department.

-Nov 15: With so many departments well above 100%—in a few Auvergne-Rhône-Alpes departments, it's above 200%—I am in the process of modifying this map so it will instead show _ranges_ of ICU saturation.
+Nov 15: While it seems to be easing up in Bourgogne-Franche-Comté and Hauts-de-France, departments further west in Bretagne and Pays de la Loire appear darker.
+This could be largely due to patient transfers.

 {% raw %}<iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://limegimlet.github.io/covid_dataviz/rea_pct_dept.html" height="600" width="100%"></iframe>
-{% endraw %}-->
+{% endraw %}

 ### What does ICU saturation mean, in reality?